-Russia: The scandal Trump can't shake - BBC News
+Russia: The 'cloud' over the White House

 In February, the most concrete and damaging Russia scandal finally surfaced, months after suspicions were raised among intelligence officials.

-A Washington Post report said Mr Flynn had discussed the potential lifting of Mr Obama's Russia sanctions with the Russian ambassador, Sergei Kislyak, before Mr Trump took office.
+US media reported that Mr Flynn had discussed the potential lifting of Mr Obama's Russia sanctions with the Russian ambassador, Sergei Kislyak, before Mr Trump took the reins of government.

-Mr Flynn, who had appeared regularly on Russian propaganda channel RT and once attended dinner with Mr Putin, resigned as Mr Trump's national security adviser, saying he had "inadvertently briefed the vice-president-elect and others with incomplete information regarding my phone calls with the Russian ambassador" late last year.

 It is illegal for private citizens to conduct US diplomacy.